 Try NapoleonCat free for 14 days.
 No credit card required.

-The Social Inbox: one tool to manage multiple Google My Business accounts
+The Social Inbox: one tool to manage Google reviews

 Having the ability to view and manage all Google Reviews in one stream, regardless of the locations they were added to, makes the whole process almost effortless.
 And this is exactly how NapoleonCat’s Social Inbox works.
 The tool allows you to link all of your Google My Business accounts to one easy-to-use control panel and manage all the reviews from one dashboard.